Synergistic Multiscale Detail Refinement via Intrinsic Supervision for Underwater Image Enhancement: Introduction

-The aim of underwater image enhancement is to estimate the $I$ from Eq.
-(1) \cite{zhou1}, as the degradation phenomena across different pixel positions in underwater images vary due to distance-related.
-Many underwater image enhancement methods \cite{zhuang2} employ global or local feature extraction \cite{liu1} \cite{liu2}, utilizing filters \cite{zhou2} and color correction techniques \cite{zhou_colorbalance} to improve image quality.
-However, as seen in Figure \ref{figure_mulit}, considering the inherent scale-relatedness within underwater image scenes \cite{jiangkui}\cite{hou1}, where different pixel positions exhibit the same level of degradation under consistent depth information, a better understanding of the scene structure can be attained bases on the multi-degradation scene.
-Consequently, we propose synergistic multiscale detail refinement via intrinsic supervision for underwater image enhancement (SMDR-IS).
-SMDR-IS introduces the low-resolution images as auxiliary inputs to provide supplementary scene degradation information.
+The core objective of underwater image enhancement (UIE) is to accurately estimate $I$ from Eq.
+(1) \cite{zhou1}.
+This is crucial because degradation levels in underwater images can differ across pixels due to variations in distance.
+There are many existing enhancement techniques \cite{zhuang2}, which either globally or locally extract features \cite{liu1} \cite{liu2}.
+These methods often leverage filters \cite{zhou2} and color correction techniques \cite{zhou_colorbalance} to improve image quality.
+As illustrated in Figure \ref{figure_mulit}, similar degradation scenarios exist in different resolution stages, Therefore, the inherent scale-related characteristics in multi-scale underwater scenes \cite{jiangkui}\cite{hou1} demand attention.
+By recognizing inherent scale-related degradation patterns, we can gain a richer understanding of the structure of the scene.
+In light of this, we proposed Synergistic Multiscale Detail Refinement via Intrinsic Supervision for Underwater Image Enhancement (SMDR-IS).
+SMDR-IS uniquely leverages low-resolution images as auxiliary inputs, providing additional insights into scene degradation.

-SMDR-IS employs multi-degradation simultaneously, which aids in alleviating the loss of detail features arising from multiple feature extractions.
-Meanwhile, the low-degradation stages prevent excessive abstraction caused by redundant feature extraction, preserving the inherent relationship between features and the original image.
-After the feature extraction in the original resolution stage, high-level features are obtained.
-While these high-level features from the original resolution encoder may capture general data characteristics, they could also lose task-specific crucial information.
-Introducing the low-degradation image and the features extracted at shallow layers can enhance credibility and applicability.
-Additionally, the use of ASISF ensures that irrelevant information is not introduced into the original resolution.
+SMDR-IS simultaneously harnesses multiple degradations to mitigate the loss of multiple scene features resulting from feature extractions.
+While feature extraction at the original yields high-level features produce high-level features, it is often possible to capture finer data features at the expense of larger-scale scene information.
+The low-degradation stages serve to counteract the excessive abstraction from redundant extractions, ensuring that the intrinsic relationship between features and the original image remains intact.
+By integrating low-degradation images and features from the initial layers, both credibility and applicability are enhanced.
+Furthermore, the incorporation of ASISF guarantees that irrelevant information is excluded from the original resolution.

 The contributions are summarized as follows: